7201krap/TILDA_Internship/safe_mutation/readme.md

   6. SM-G-ABS: SafeMutation-Gradient-Absolute

-- I compared Control, SM-G-FO, SM-G-SO, SM-G-SUM with different environments: Cartpole, LunarLander, Maze, and BipedalWalker
+- I compared Control, SM-G-FO, SM-G-SO, SM-G-SUM with different environments: Cartpole, LunarLander, Maze, and BipedalWalker.
-  -  Advantages of SM-G-X approach over Control could be clearly observable in Cartpole, LunarLander, and Maze environment.
+Advantages of SM-G-X approach over Control could be clearly observable in Cartpole, LunarLander, and Maze environment.
     - Cartpole<br>

 |            **Cartpole with Control**            |            **Cartpole with SM-G-FO**             |